The travel landscape is rapidly evolving as the government continues to ease its restrictions.

 INSECT-BORNE ILLNESSES

-Dengue fever and Zika virus are known to be present in Cuba.
-Travelers to Cuba should protect themselves against insect bites: Cover exposed skin with lightweight, long-sleeved shirts and pants, consider treating clothes with permethrin, and use an insect repellent containing an active ingredient like DEET or picaridin.
-Apply sunscreen first, followed by the repellent (preferably 20 minutes later).
-As a precaution, the CDC advises women who are pregnant to consider postponing travel to any area where Zika virus transmission is ongoing.
+Chikungunya, dengue fever, Zika virus, and other insect-borne illnesses are known to occur in Cuba.
+To protect against mosquitos and other insects, the CDC recommends that you cover exposed skin with lightweight, long-sleeved shirts and pants, consider treating clothes with permethrin, and use an insect repellent containing an EPA-registered active ingredient like DEET, picaridin, or oil of lemon eucalyptus (OLE).
+Apply sunscreen first, followed by the repellent, ideally 20 minutes later.

 SUN EXPOSURE